hwayne/learntla/content/pluscal/using-the-toolbox.md

 ![](/img/pluscal/using-the-toolbox/model_run.png)
 What happens if we change `x = 5` to `x \in 1..5`?
 Retranslate the algorithm and rerun the model.
 You'll see that while the diamater is still 2, there are now 10 distinct states.
 Since there are five potential initial values, TLC will run the model with all of them in case one of them fails the (still nonexistant) invariants.

-{{% notice tip %}}
+{{% notice info %}}
-These numbers don't change the invariance, but they're useful to understanding and debugging your system.
-Additionally, if a model is taking too long and there's a huge number of states, paring it down will speed it up (I hate this section)
+These numbers are mostly metadata: they don't effect if the spec is valid or not, but it's helpful to look at them if you need to make optimizations.
 {{% /notice %}}

 Let's actually make it fail an invariant, then!
 Move back to the model overview and add `x # 6` to the "Invariants" section.
 This, unsurprisingly, says that a core invariant of our program is that x is never 6.
 This obviously fails when x is five, which is one of the potential initial states.
 When we rerun the model, we get something like this: